-Eczema, also known as dermatitis, is a skin condition causing inflammation and intense irritation.
+Eczema, also known as ‘atopic eczema’ or ‘atopic dermatitis’, is a skin condition causing inflammation and intense irritation.
 Eczema symptoms tend to be caused by dry skin.
 The skin becomes hot, itchy and inflamed; it may also be red and appear irritated.

 In young children, patches of dry, scaly skin, or (less commonly) wet, weepy skin, can appear anywhere on the body.
 In older children, the eczema usually appears on wrists, ankles, elbows, knees and face, including the eyelids.

-This skin condition can affect any age range, and it is thought to be caused by a defect in the skin barrier that makes it more susceptible to inflammation and allows allergens to enter the body.
+This skin condition can affect any age range, and it is thought to be caused by a defect in the skin barrier that makes it more susceptible to inflammation and allows allergens to make contact with the immune system.

-Eczema can affect a child’s quality of life and may affect sleep patterns; this can make children irritable and frustrated, but good management can help alleviate these problems.
-This skin condition is well understood and dermatologists (skin doctors) have developed effective skin treatment regimes to control and manage the symptoms.
-It can, though, take some time to find the most suitable regime for each child, and many children do struggle with the embarrassment and daily frustration of the symptoms in the meantime.
+Eczema can affect a child’s quality of life significantly and may also affect sleep patterns; this can make children irritable and frustrated, but good management can help alleviate these problems.
+This skin condition is well understood and dermatologists (skin doctors) have developed effective skin treatment regimens to control and manage the symptoms.
+It can, though, take some time to find the most suitable therapy for each child, and many children do struggle with the embarrassment and daily frustration of the symptoms in the meantime.

-Generally, GPs can diagnose eczema and differentiate whether you have atopic dermatitis or contact dermatitis.
+Generally, GPs can diagnose eczema and differentiate whether you or your child have eczema.

-Some people have triggers for their eczema such as allergies, e.g. house dust mite, pets, cows' milk or certain foods.
+Some people have triggers for their eczema such as allergies to house dust mite, pets, or certain foods.
 Seasons of the year (for example, in winter), or even emotional responses (such as stress), may cause eczema to worsen.
-However, a large number of atopic eczema sufferers are not able to link a cause to their symptoms.
-It is essential that any known triggers are avoided, and sometimes keeping a ‘trigger symptom’ diary at home may help you to realise just what might be causing the condition.
-Things to consider could include bubble baths, shampoos, make-up products, face paints, etc.
+However, a large number of eczema sufferers are not able to link a cause to their symptoms.
+It is essential that any known triggers are avoided, and sometimes keeping a ‘trigger symptom’ diary at home may help you to realise what might be causing flares.
+Important things to consider include bubble baths, shampoos, make-up products, and face paints.

-If further investigation is needed, or the skin’s condition is not improving with treatment, your GP may make a referral to see a specialist dermatologist to pinpoint the exact cause of the condition.
-Allergy tests may help indicate which allergen is causing the flare up, but in some circumstances (e.g. where skin is badly damaged) blood tests are used instead.
+If further investigation is needed, or the skin’s condition is not improving with treatment, your GP may make a referral to see a dermatologist to pinpoint the exact cause of the condition.
+Allergy tests (either skin prick testing or a blood test) may help to identify allergens involved in flares.

 No. Children are born with the tendency to have eczema and many things can make their eczema worse.
 These are known as “triggers” for the eczema.
-Foods can be triggers for eczema in some cases but DO NOT CAUSE eczema.
+Foods can be triggers for eczema especially in infants but the foods are not the primary cause of the eczema.

 Emollient lotions and creams are prescribed for eczema and dry skin, and are, in their simplest form, mixtures of oil and water.
 Some emollients may also contain slight amounts of antibacterial chemicals (to avoid infection in broken skin), or steroids (to reduce inflammation).